tcunit/TcUnit/docs/introduction-user-guide.md

 title: Introduction user guide
 ---

-Before reading this guide, it’s highly recommended to read [unit testing concepts](unit-testing-concepts.md), in order to have a basic understanding of the concepts of unit testing and TcUnit.
+Before reading this guide, it's highly recommended to read [unit testing concepts](unit-testing-concepts.md), in order to have a basic understanding of the concepts of unit testing and TcUnit.

 The TcUnit framework gives you the possibility to easily write unit tests for your TwinCAT 3 software, and having the results reported in a human-readable format for review.
 All unit test code is written in the same program/library as the rest of your code, but because it is only used in a separate test-program, it does not affect the production code/executables.